onevtwod/CloudStrike/BEDROCK_SETUP_GUIDE.md

-# 🤖 Amazon Bedrock Translation Setup Guide
+# 🤖 Amazon Bedrock Analysis Setup Guide

-This guide explains how to set up Amazon Bedrock for Malay-to-English translation in the disaster detection system.
+This guide explains how to set up Amazon Bedrock for disaster-related post analysis in the disaster detection system.

 ## 🎯 Overview

-The system now uses **Amazon Bedrock** with **Amazon Titan Text** for translating Malay Reddit posts to English, replacing Google Cloud Translate API.
+The system now uses **Amazon Bedrock** with **Amazon Titan Text** for comprehensive analysis of disaster-related posts, replacing Amazon Comprehend for entity detection, sentiment analysis, and key phrase extraction.

 ## 🔧 Prerequisites